SquareWear 2.0 and Mini

 - SquareWear 2.0 used at Mount Holyoke College’s iDesign Studio class.

-- SquareWear v2.0 is officially released and available for purchase at Rayshobby Shop.
+- SquareWear products are in stock and available for purchase at Rayshobby Shop.

 - Hardware design and software code are available for download at SquareWear’s Github Repository.

 • What is SquareWear 2.0?

 SquareWear 2.0 is an open-source, Arduino-based wearable microcontroller board.
 It is small, low-cost, and provides an all-in-one solution for wearable electronics projects.
 At heart it’s an Arduino running at 3.3V and 12MHz.
 It has large pin holes to allow conductive thread to stitch through.
 You can also solder wires directly, or solder snaps for quick attachment and detachment from textile.
 The large pins are also great for touch sensing.
 SqureWear 2.0 is packed with useful components.
 It has an on-board mini-USB port, which is used for programming, for charging batteries, and for serial communication.
 No external programmer or USB serial converter is required.
 It has a color LED, a general-purpose push-button, a buzzer, a light sensor, a temperature sensor, and three MOSFETs to drive high-current load.
 In addition, it has a built-in rechargeable lithium coin battery, so you can power your projects right away without external power supply.
 Every time you plug in the mini-USB cable, it charges the coin battery automatically.
 If you want a higher-capacity battery, you can also plug in an external lithium battery through the on-board battery jack.
 The on-board lithium charger can charge either the coin battery or external battery.
 It’s perfect for building wearable electronic projects as well as general-purpose microcontroller projects.
 It’s also a great platform for learning Arduino programming.